 Aloe disticha, Ptyas disticha

-Gasteria disticha is a small succulent, up to 9 inches (22.5 cm) tall, with strap-shaped leaves in 2 opposite rows.
-Leaves are green with white spots arranged in irregular transverse bands, often with wavy margins.
-They are up to 6.8 inches (17 cm) long and up to 1.8 inches (4.5 cm) wide.
-Flowers are tubular, up to 0.8 inch (2 cm) long, pink to reddish-pink and usually appear in spring.
+Gasteria disticha is a small succulent with strap-shaped leaves arranged in 2 opposite rows.
+It grows up to 9 inches (22.5 cm) tall.
+Leaves are green with white spots arranged in irregular transverse bands.
+They are up to 6.8 inches (17 cm) long, 1.8 inches (4.5 cm) wide, and often have wavy margins.
+Flowers are tubular, pink to reddish-pink, up to 0.8 inches (2 cm) long, and usually appear in spring.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).